StudioNirin/PlexCache-Redux/README.md

 - Exit the script if any active session or skip the currently playing media.
 - Send Webhook messages according to set log level (untested).

-[^1]: Remote users do not have individual watchlists accessible by the API.
-It's unfortunately not a thing.
-So instead I am using the available RSS feed as a workaround.
-The downside of this is...
-[^2]: ...that it is an all-or-nothing proposal for remote users.
-Local users can still be toggled on a per-user basis.

 ### Core Modules